ava-labs/avalanche-network-runner/README.md

 #### `RUN_E2E` environment variable

 In order to implement the test environment, a distintion is made in code between E2E test (this) and non E2E tests (unit tests executed using `go test`).
-The environment variable `RUN_E2E` is check inside E2E test to decide if the environment is the correct.
+The environment variable `RUN_E2E` is checked inside E2E test to decide if the environment is the correct one.

 This environment variable is correctly set when executing `./scripts/tests.e2e.sh`, but the user should consider setting it if trying to execute E2E tests without using the given script.